paxel/tool-shed/README.md

 | 1.000.000  | **12921**  |   501   |   531 |
 | 10.000.000 |   **718**  |    33   |    17 |

-Even in situations where the ArrayList was fasten before, it is slower in this scenario.
+Even in situations where the ArrayList was faster before, it is slower in this scenario.
 It must be said, that the ListIterator here is not optimized.
 A dedicated FrankenListIterator will improve this value additionally.